Resources – Playing

 Mini vMac, Basilisk II, SheepShaver, and Executor create .hfv files that simulate a Macintosh hard drive.
 To open them and add more content, download either HFVExplorer (for Windows) or FuseHFS (for Mac OS X).
 Linux users can use the built-in hfsplus module to control .hfv files; this LinuxQuestions.org post walks through the generalized process, and another guide discusses it under Ubuntu.

 If you are not playing a PlayStation game on a PlayStation system (ie., if you are running a CD or disc image on your computer), there are several emulation options available.
-All PlayStation emulators require a PlayStation BIOS ROM to work, but it is illegal to possess this file, even if you’ve extracted it from your own system.
+All PlayStation emulators require a PlayStation BIOS ROM to work.
+This file may be illegal to possess, but numerous BIOS versions are available online.

 ePSXe is the most highly used and discussed, partly because of the visual enhancements it offers.
 FantasyAnime has a good step-by-step setup guide for beginners. ePSXe works on Windows, Linux, and Android.